 Changing up your diet can be your first step.
 According to The Cleveland Clinic, upping your daily servings of fruits and vegetables to five to seven can help because it's promoting a high-fiber diet.
 Saying yes to whole grains and limiting beef, pork, lamb, and processed meats can help, too.
 Also, being mindful of your consumption of added sugars and animal fats will benefit your gastrointestinal tract.
 Just knowing which foods may disrupt your digestion is important, too, so you can avoid anything that might cause an upset stomach.

-In addition to your diet, you can make some lifestyle changes, too.
+In addition to your diet, you can make some lifestyle changes.
 Harvard Health says not smoking, exercising several times a week (or every day), and reducing stress can help you manage your GI health.

-Sometimes you might go the supplement route to improve your digestion and gut health.
-Many of these are packed with ingredients that are known to be good for digestive health, like probiotics, magnesium, digestive enzymes, and herbs, like ginger.
-If you do decide to try a supplement, make sure to check with your doctor first to see what their recommendations are, and if any of these digestion helpers would mess with any other medications you're taking.
+You might go the supplement route to improve your digestion and gut health.
+Many supplements are packed with ingredients that are known to be good for digestive health, such as probiotics, magnesium, digestive enzymes, and herbs, like ginger.
+If you do decide to try a supplement, be sure to check with your doctor first to see what their recommendations are and if any of these digestion helpers would mess with any other medications you're taking.

 Take a look at our picks for the best digestive supplements below.

 Hum Nutrition's supplement contains 18 full-spectrum enzymes that work to break down protein, carbs, fiber, lactose, and fats.
 There's also ginger and peppermint leaf to support digestion plus fennel seed to soothe any digestive issues (like bloating) and support nutrient absorption.

 Probiotics are the "good" bacteria you want in your gut.
 This one was specifically formulated to target symptoms of IBS and long-term digestive issues.
 It also contains prebiotics, which act as "food" or "fuel" for the probiotics.